property-investment-as/currencycloud-js-client/README.md

 [![npm](https://img.shields.io/npm/v/currency-cloud.svg)](https://www.npmjs.com/package/currency-cloud) [![Travis](https://travis-ci.org/EAddario/js-master.svg?branch=master)](https://travis-ci.org/github/EAddario/js-master)

 # Currencycloud
-This is the official Javascript SDK for v2 of Currencycloud's API.
+This is a **FORK** of the official Javascript SDK for v2 of Currencycloud's API.
+This fork includes usability enhancements.

 Additional documentation for each API endpoint can be found at [Currencycloud API documentation][introduction].
 If you have any queries or you require support, please contact our development team at development@currencycloud.com

 ## Installation
 This library is distributed on `npm`.
 In order to add it as a dependency, run the following command: